ElCresp0/nobelProject/README.md

 You can start from the documentation at https://www.nobelprize.org/about/developer-zone-2/

 # How to run the application
-Run App.py with python form command line, input years (2000 - current year) to print the prizes input 'exit' to exit
+Run App.py with python from command line, input years (2000 - current year) to print the prizes input 'exit' to exit